ServiceNowDevProgram/code-snippets/Script Includes/UserUtil/readme.md

 ## getUserAssets()

-Return a list of sys_ids for assets belonging to the user.
-Can be used to retrieve a user's current assets in a workflow for fulfilment activity
+Returns a comma-separated list of sys_ids for assets belonging to the user.
+Can be used to retrieve a user's current assets in a workflow for fulfillment activity.

 ### Example